 Doctors use many tests to diagnose a tumor and find out if it is cancerous and, if so, if it has metastasized (spread).
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the cancer has spread.
 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Previous test results

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein and/or given orally (by mouth) to provide better detail.
 For patients with GIST, the CT scan is the most commonly used way to diagnose the disease.
 A CT scan can help doctors determine whether the cancer has spread to the liver.

 Fecal occult blood test.
 This test detects occult (hidden) blood in the stool, which can be caused by cancer in the GI tract.
 A small amount of stool is placed on a plastic slide or special paper and is tested in the doctor's office or a laboratory.